 Elected a Trustee in 2008, Marion is excited about the visionary multi-layered work of APR and her former career as an academic scientist has given her insight into contemporary thought and culture.
 Throughout her career, nourished by Christian spiritual traditions, Marion strove to hold a flexible work-life balance and rhythm of prayer that helped bring unity between her Christian discipleship and daily life.
 In retirement she is involved with the Portsmouth Diocesan programmes in Christian Spirituality and Spiritual Direction and with the diocesan link with Ghana.
 She is passionate about helping others ‘listen to the heartbeat of God’ and discern his presence in all of life.

 Ben Wilson, Vice Chair

-Ben joined the APR as a trustee in 2011, bringing experience in marketing and PR from his time working in the Archbishops’ Council Communications Office at Church House, Westminster.
-He currently works for the UK Supreme Court in a senior communications role.
+Ben joined the APR as a trustee in 2011, bringing experience in marketing and PR from his time working in the Archbishops’ Council Communications Office at Church House, Westminster, and the UK Supreme Court.
+He currently works for Goldsmiths, University of London in a senior communications role.
 Ben is particularly keen on communicating the benefits of retreat to younger age groups.

 Demelza Henderson, Administrator